ProtoconNet/protocon-general-doc/docs/api/rapi.rst

 | **Request Example**

 * This API allows to broadcast both operations and seals.
-* If you request with an operation, it makes new seal containing the operation then broadcasts it.
+* If the request body is an operation, it makes a new seal containing the operation then broadcasts it.
-* If you request with a seal, it newly signs to the seal and broadcasts it.
+* If the request body is a seal, it newly signs to the seal and broadcasts it.

 * operation